 "Only the FIA can make such a decision.
 We accept what the FIA establishes.
 Anyone who says we oppose the chicane is lying.
 Sorry for the public, but the responsibilities are clear.
 Bridgestone did an excellent job which allowed us to get on track in total safety".

-Ecclestone wags his finger menacingly:
+Ecclestone wagged his finger menacingly:

 "Bye-bye Formula 1".